decentraland/auth-go/README.md

 ok, err := authHandler.ApproveRequest(req)
 ```

+#### Custom Strategies

+The service provide could opt to implement its own auth strategy.
+The only thing to do is to implement  `AuthenticationStrategy` and `AuthorizationStrategy` interfaces

 ## Copyright info

 This repository is protected with a standard Apache 2 licence.
 See the terms and conditions in the [LICENSE](https://github.com/decentraland/auth-go/blob/master/LICENSE) file.